Legal Advice for Compensation Insurance Claims & TPD Payouts

 The second criterion is another party’s negligent behaviour, meaning an accident or injury caused by someone else’s negligence can qualify for a public liability claim.

-For example, if a supermarket fails to promptly clean up a spill and a customer slips and falls, the property owner’s negligence can be held accountable.
+For example, the supermarket may be held liable when they fail to promptly clean up a spill and a customer slips and falls.

 Suffered A Loss

-Finally, to qualify for a public liability claim, the claimant must prove the financial loss linked to the physical injury or mental health condition.
-So, you must keep records of all medical evidence and expenses related to the injury to help establish your case.
+Finally, to qualify for a public liability claim, the claimant must prove a financial loss linked to the physical injury or mental health condition.
+So, you must keep records of all medical evidence and expenses related to the injury to help establish a case.

 A woman illustrating the public liability claim process